We pay for it by spending the money

 Suppose the government pays two people £100 each for some work.
 One is a window cleaner who is paid the minimum wage.
 The other is a PR consultant whose salary is £150,000.
 Now, a proportion of each £100 is going to go back to the government in the form of tax.
 Does the government get more back in tax from the £100 it paid to the window cleaner or the £100 it paid to the PR consultant?

 So, what is the real answer?
-Well, it’s that there is no difference.
+Well, it’s that in the long run there is no difference.
 The government gets exactly the same amount back in tax from the £100 paid to the window cleaner as it does from the £100 paid to the consultant.
-In fact, the government will get back around £90 in tax for each £100.
-Moreover, it will always get £90 back for every £100 it spends, no matter where it spends it and no matter what the tax rate is.
+Over a sufficiently long period the government will get back in tax pretty much all that it spends, no matter where it spends it and no matter what the tax rate is.

-Most people think this is just crazy talk.
+Most people think the idea that government gets back all its spending irrespective of the tax rate is just crazy talk.
 They think it’s the ramblings of a loon because they have been conditioned to think of government spending and taxation in a way that supports a fundamentally neoliberal agenda.
-They see modern money as if we were still on the gold standard; they think the government is revenue constrained.
 Specifically:

 - they think that tax is a burden placed on the private sector to enable the government to get its spending money;